Mind ZeroSaatchi Gallery, London, 2019

 ‘Mind Zero’ presents a new body of works by British artist Nancy Cadogan and marks her first solo exhibition at the Saatchi Gallery.
 Nancy’s paintings reward those who look deeply and with care; they capture the joy of thoughtful observation, of delighting in the things we surround ourselves with.
 With this exhibition, Nancy goes beyond mere observation to reveal the inner workings of her mind through imagined compositions.

-The works speak of a pleasure in the beauty of the everyday: a chin resting on a book, mugs of tea, scented lilies, splendid foliage and flowering potted plants.
-The arrangement of things is dreamlike but not surreal, echoing the way our surroundings often become unfocused when in deep contemplation.
+The works speak of a pleasure in the beauty of the everyday.
+The arrangement of things is dreamlike but not surreal, echoing the way our surroundings often become unfocused when in deep thought.

 More sensory than literal, the scenes suggest the way a wandering mind slips over things perceived, the way ideas are connected by objects and how thoughts spill into each other.
-The paintings collapse boundaries and the conscious and unconscious are simultaneously present, in the real and imagined.
-Colour is also used vividly; bold sections of cerulean and blue, magenta and emerald green carry the immediacy of Nancy’s joy in painting.
+Colour is used vividly; bold sections of cerulean and blue, magenta and emerald green carry the immediacy of Nancy’s joy in painting.
 She takes pleasure in process and composition in a way that is reminiscent of David Hockney’s celebratory landscapes.
 Nancy says,

 “This is home, this is where I paint, and I am ready to share that now.
 We gain so much pleasure from the environments we create, the gardens we sow, the things we collect.
 It is often in the small details of domesticity, or in the order of our work and materials, that we find the most joy.
 In a way they are about how I respond emotionally to the place I live, how my mind collects images, how I analyse or ruminate on my response, then turn to painting for resolution.“